Kneading New Life Into an Old Tradition

 So perhaps it’s no coincidence that the first mechanical biscuit brakes were manufactured in the years following the Civil War.
 Many Bluegrass households, including Holly Hill Inn, possess models made by J.A.
 DeMuth of St. Joseph, Missouri, and a surprising number of them are still in use.

-Given their history, we wondered whether beaten biscuits meant different things to our Black and white neighbors, but everyone we talked to had fond memories of eating them, especially at the holidays and on special occasions.
+Given their history, we wondered whether beaten biscuits meant different things to our Black and white neighbors, but everyone we talked to had fond memories of eating them, especially on holidays and other special occasions.

-Glenn Wilson, who works with us at Holly Hill Inn, used to crank the rollers on his great aunt’s machine and prick the biscuits on their way to the oven.
-Glenn says that Sue Collins Russell made biscuits for many of the horse farms in Woodford County and they were often sold alongside country ham cured in her smokehouse out back.
+Glenn Wilson, who works with us at Holly Hill Inn, used to crank the rollers on his great aunt’s machine and prick the biscuits as they made their way to the oven.
+Glenn says that Sue Collins Russell made biscuits for many of the horse farms in Woodford County, and she often them sold along with country hams that she cured in her backyard smokehouse.

-Helen Rentch of Midway still prepares them. “...some of us grew up on them.
+Some of us grew up on them.
 My family had them every other Sunday for dinner at Grandmother Roach’s.
-They were made by Sarah Johnson, of Johnson St., on a machine to which my grandfather had attached a big motor.
-Daddy said he grew up hand-cranking the machine for Sarah.”
+They were made by Sarah (Sadie) Johnson of Johnson St., on a machine to which my grandfather had attached a big motor but before that, Daddy grew up hand-cranking the machine for Sarah.

 Helen fears that beaten biscuits will “surely die out before long if something is not done.”
-A feeling echoed by Billie Rothel-Martin who helped her cousin Lizzie (Elizabeth Craig) when she baked.
+A fear echoed by Billie Rothel-Martin who helped her cousin Lizzie (Elizabeth Craig) with her baking.

 I think it’s just like a dying thing that was really important years ago… there wasn’t much to do in Midway and I loved to roll the dough and hear the air bubbles pop.
 That was one of my favorite things.

-Midway’s most famous beaten biscuit expert is Charles Logan, nearly 90 years old.
+Midway’s most famous beaten biscuit expert is octogenarian Charles Logan.
 Mr. Logan has shared his know-how at several workshops organized to benefit The Homeplace, a local retirement community.
 He came to beaten biscuits late in life, and indulged his love of tinkering by refurbishing old machines, which led to baking for friends and family.
-“You’re not going to get rich making them.
-I make them for love more than anything else.”

-Mr. Logan’s children, especially Chuck, loved watching their next door neighbor Rosa Thomas roll out beaten biscuits on her enclosed porch, for sale along with other baked goods to well-to-do families in town.
-Chuck would stand at Mrs. Thomas’s back door until she slipped him a few biscuits, still hot from the oven.
+Mr. Logan’s children, especially his son Chuck, loved watching their next door neighbor Rosa Thomas roll out beaten biscuits on her enclosed porch, to be sold to the well-to-do families in town.
+Chuck often waited at Mrs. Thomas’s back door until she slipped him a few biscuits, still hot from the oven.

-When Ouita Michel first met Mr. Logan and admitted she’d never made beaten biscuits, he sold her a restored kneader for the dilapidated base she and Chris had found on Holly Hill Inn’s front porch when they moved in.
-Ouita soon learned that Midway was full of old biscuit brakes, and was known as a beaten biscuit zone, where families served them with country ham on special occasions.
+When Ouita Michel first met Mr. Logan, and admitted she’d never made beaten biscuits, he sold her a restored kneader for a dilapidated base left behind on Holly Hill Inn’s front porch when she and Chris moved in.
+Ouita soon learned that Midway was full of old biscuit brakes and was known as a beaten biscuit zone, where families served them with country ham on special occasions.

 Midwegians who still make beaten biscuits swear by the soft winter wheat flour milled at nearby Weisenberger Mill.
-Perched on the South Fork of Elkhorn Creek, the mill is now in its sixth generation of family ownership under Mac Weisenberger, who says soft winter wheat, so well suited to Southern growing conditions, has a naturally low gluten content, perfect for biscuits.
+Perched on the South Fork of Elkhorn Creek, the mill is in its sixth generation of family ownership under Mac Weisenberger, who says soft winter wheat — so well suited to Southern growing conditions — has a naturally low gluten content, perfect for biscuits.

-Central Kentucky was once dotted with grist mills for grinding corn into meal; since locally milled flour was much rarer, it’s possible that Weisenberger’s proximity contributed to Midway’s beaten biscuit tradition, a tradition that Ouita Michel is on a mission to continue.
+Central Kentucky was once dotted with grist mills for grinding corn into meal; since locally milled flour was much rarer, it’s possible that Weisenberger Mill’s proximity contributed to Midway’s beaten biscuit tradition, a tradition that Ouita Michel is on a mission to maintain.

-If the web was spun before our time, and yet we still labor, let’s endeavor to enrich its design by weaving a clearer, fuller picture of how the foods we prepare and consume today, were shaped by that past which lives on.
+If the web was spun before our time, and yet we still labor, let’s endeavor to enrich its design by weaving a clearer, fuller picture of how the foods we prepare and consume today were shaped by a past which lives on.

-Contemporary food writers like Toni Tipton-Martin and Michael W. Twitty help us understand the complex and disturbing stories behind dishes like beaten biscuits.
+Contemporary food writers like Toni Tipton-Martin help us understand the complex and disturbing stories behind dishes like beaten biscuits.
 They also prompt us to honor and respect the memory of those whose hands created food for the nourishment of others; usually at the expense of their own families, and generally with no say in the matter.

 We have agency today, and an obligation, to acknowledge the ones who came before us.
 As we gather with friends and family, let’s knead new life into an old tradition by trying our hand at beaten biscuits.
 And as we pound the dough until it blisters and pops, let’s also strike a blow for remembering, for truth-telling, and for venerating the dignity of working hands.